Hidden Conflicts in Neural Networks and Their Implications for Explainability: Evaluation

 \subsection{Theoretical Analysis}

+To demonstrate that CAFE satisfies its primary design criterion of being more capable at surfacing feature conflicts, we show that it is locally conflict aware for ReLU models, in line with Definition \ref{def:local-conflict-awareness}.

+\begin{theorem} CAFE with $\cancelconst{} = 1$ computed with respect to a reference input of zero is locally conflict aware on multilayer perceptrons with ReLU activation functions. \end{theorem}

-We prove that CAFE satisfies (adapted variants) three desirable properties from the literature. \emph{Missingness}, considered by \cite{lundberg-shap} for SHAP, requires that missing features are always assigned a zero attribution score. \emph{Linearity}, one of the axioms for Integrated Gradients \citep{sundararajan-integrated-gradients}, requires that the attribution scores preserve any linear behaviour, that is, for a model formed as a linear combination of two other models, the attribution scores should be the result of applying the same linear combination to the scores for the two constituent models.
+We also prove that CAFE satisfies three desirable properties from the literature (which have been adjusted to cater for separating positive and negative scores and producing bias attributions -- see Appendix \ref{sec:cafe-properties-proofs}). \emph{Missingness}, previously considered for SHAP \citep{lundberg-shap}, requires that missing features are always assigned a zero attribution score. \emph{Linearity}, one of the axioms for Integrated Gradients \citep{sundararajan-integrated-gradients}, requires that the attribution scores preserve any linear behaviour, that is, for a model formed as a linear combination of two other models, the attribution scores should be the result of applying the same linear combination to the scores for the two constituent models.
 Finally, \emph{completeness} requires that the attribution scores exactly account for all the changes to the model output caused by the input features.

-\begin{theorem} CAFE satisfies missingness, linearity and completeness for any choice of conflict sensitivity constants $\cancelconst{\currlayer}$ for the individual layers. \end{theorem}
+\begin{theorem} CAFE satisfies missingness, linearity and completeness for any choice of conflict sensitivity constant $\cancelconst{\currlayer}$. \end{theorem}

-The proof as well as the precise definitions of the properties are provided in the supplement.
-Note that we adapted the original definitions so that they are applicable to CAFE with its unique properties.